 4. Meet With Your Major Professor (Master’s Thesis & PhD/DPhD students only)

 If you are a Master’s thesis or PhD student, set up a meeting with your major professor to determine your course schedule and then enter your registration through myPurdue, using the scheduling assistant.
-YOU and your major professor are responsible for following your Plan of Study, area exam conditions (PhD), etc.
+YOU and your major professor are responsible for following your Plan of Study, area exam conditions (PhD), etc. Research-based students are required to register for research credits, every semester that you are registered.

 5. For Master’s Non-thesis students: